voody2506/UniLeo/README.md

 ## Spawn Prefabs

-Not all GameObjects need to be created at the beginning of the gameplay.
-If you need to Spawn Prefab, just create entity with `InstantiateComponent` in any System or use built in EntitySpawner class
+Starting from version `1.0.2` you can just spawn prefab from any method.
+Entitie will be create automatically.

-    EntitySpawner.Instantiate(gameObject, position, rotation, _world);
+    GameObject.Instantiate(gameObject, position, rotation, _world);

- > Every ECS System has _world reference
+    PhotonNetwork.Instantiate .. // <- Works in 3rd party Assets

 > Every Prefab initialize with new entity.
 Components will be added automatically

 ## Thanks!